 Traditional methods of evaluating casing and tubular connection make-up (CAM) graphs rely solely on training and operator experience.
 Frank’s

-iCAM® Intelligent Tubular Connection Make-up System harnesses artificial intelligence and machine learning to provide automated evaluation
+iCAM® Intelligent Connection Analyzed Make-up System harnesses artificial intelligence and machine learning to provide automated evaluation

 of connection make-up data.
 Designed to reduce personnel on board and reduce or eliminate the need for connection lay down and rework to